 This technique works perfectly for visuals, as drawing the pictures stimulates the creative thinking what leads to easier memorisation.

 It is important to draw pictures and words not only on the paper but in the air with your hands, too!

 2. Write words on sticky notes with translations, synonyms and examples

 Then stick them in places where your students spend the most time.
 Encourage students to take a look and revise the words every time they’re near.
 When you are done with this paper, replace it with a new one.
 This is another good technique for the visuals.

 3. Create word associations

 Encourage students to make their own word associations.
-The teacher can give some hints, however the students should create their own.
-The point is that the word will be memorised and in years they will remember it!
+The teacher can give some hints, however, the students should create their own.
+The point is that the word will be memorized and in years they will remember it!

-For example, many years ago I memorised the word ‘syringe’ by associating it with Syria.
+For example, many years ago I memorized the word ‘syringe’ by associating it with Syria.
 There is no logic, but the word is still in my memory.